TheCruzat/WordPress-Gulp4-Starter/README.md

 Utilities include:
 - a string-to-slug cooker
-- a numeric "sanitizer" to remove non-numeric characters (very handy for phone numbers in links)
+- a numeric sanitizer to remove non-numeric characters (very handy for phone numbers in links)
+- a url display sanitizer to remove http/https from valid url for display
 - a content filter shorthand
-- a boolean sniffer to detect variable content
+- a boolean sniffer to detect variable content -- "Does this exist?"

-### CSS Toolies
+## CSS Toolies

 Our SCSS files are also broken out into child files, they live in the src/scss/ folder.